cakephp/docs/en/console-and-shells.rst

 On windows systems, plain output is the default unless the ``ANSICON`` environment variable is present.

-Configuring options and generating help
+Configuring Options and Generating Help
 =======================================

 .. php:class:: ConsoleOptionParser